-Alameda Health System (AHS), is an integrated public health care system with 475 beds and 500 physicians across six major facilities throughout Alameda County.
+Alameda Health System (AHS), is an integrated public health care system with over 800 beds and 1000 physicians across nine major facilities throughout Alameda County.
 Founded in 1864 as Alameda County Infirmary, the System has a legacy of commitment to its communities that still serves as its foundation for growth.

 The hospital continued to grow through the 1920s, eventually becoming Fairmont Hospital, the first public rehabilitation facility in the western United States.
 Fairmont provided world-class acute and long-term care as it does today, though it took on added responsibility for tuberculosis patients during that time, as well as provided residence for individuals with developmental disabilities.